axiezai/cocolab-reproducibility/README.md

 # Reproducibility in Neuroimaging
 ---

 This is a brief intro to reproducibility in neuroimaging, focusing on code sharing practices and datalad principles.
 Talk saved as original jupyter notebook as well as HTML.
+For those without `jupyter`, clone the github repo and simply open the HTML file in a browser.

 Materials from the talks are gathered from:
  - repronim.org